Formo’s Wallet Profiles unifies data from offchain and onchain data sources to give you a 360° view of your users.

 View users’ active days at a glance with the activity chart.
 Activity charts are available on wallet profile and anonymous profile pages, showing engagement patterns over time.

 Let us know what you’d like to know about your onchain users.
-Message us on Slack or email.
+Message us via email.

 Wallet profiles let you drill into specific users to understand their behavior, investigate issues, or identify opportunities.
 This guide shows you how.